-Due to the new Governments significant policy changes and uncertainty around proposed delivery of water services (drinking water, wastewater and stormwater), councils across the country were given the option to delay Long-term Plans by one year and prepare instead an enhanced Annual Plan.
+Due to the new Government's significant policy changes and uncertainty around proposed delivery of water services (drinking water, wastewater and stormwater), councils across the country were given the option to delay Long-term Plans by one year and prepare instead an enhanced Annual Plan.
 Council took this option.
 There is now more clarity on expectations from Government and Council is developing a plan for delivery of water services.
-Council's long-term plan will be for nine years covering the period from 2025 to 2034 and reflects those changes to the delivery of water services.
+Council's long-term plan is for nine years and covers the period from 2025 to 2034 and reflects those changes to the delivery of water services.